Our Curaçao vacations gave us all kinds of tips on how to enjoy this southern Caribbean island off the coast of Venezuela.

-The island also is part of a group of five islands called the Netherlands Antilles, including Bonaire, Saba, St. Eustatius (or “Statia”) and St. Maarten (Dutch side).
+Curaçao also is part of a group of five islands called the Netherlands Antilles, including Bonaire, Saba, St. Eustatius and St. Maarten (Dutch side).

 The island is ranked 18th in total visits.
 Although more people visit the island by cruise than by stopover, the difference is smaller than the average island.

-Atlantis Adventures has semi-submarine tours; Curacao Sea Aquarium has 400 species from the ocean around Curacao and offers dolphin encounters in the water with them; and the separate Dolphin Academy has programs allowing visitors to swim, snorkel or dive with the dolphins.
+Curaçao Sea Aquarium has 400 species from the ocean around Curaçao and offers dolphin encounters in the water with them.
+The separate Dolphin Academy has programs allowing visitors to swim, snorkel or dive with the dolphins.
+Atlantis Adventures has semi-submarine tours.

 Tourism / When to Go